slyall/www-darkmere/content/linux.conf.au_guide.md

 you should register early.

-In the past a partners programme was run for partners of attendees who were in town but who did't want to attended a multi-day Linux conference but want something to do in the city during the conference.
+In the past a partners programme was run for partners of attendees who were in town but who didn't want to attended a multi-day Linux conference but want something to do in the city during the conference.
 This has not been run for a couple of years however.

 ### Visas